ibm-cloud-docs/netezza/authentication/awsiam_autnentication.md

     ```
     {: codeblock}

-1. As an admin, register an `AWSIAM` external authentication system.
+1. As an admin, set up the `AWSIAM` external authentication system for initial registration only.

     ```sql
     REGISTER EXTERNAL AUTHENTICATION SYSTEM 'AWSIAM';